blurrycontour/zuul-gerrit/doc/source/discussion/gating.rst

-   If changes with cross-project dependencies do not share a change queue then Zuul is unable to enqueue them together, and the first will be required to merge before the second is enqueued.
+   If changes with cross-project dependencies do not share a change queue then Zuul is unable to enqueue them together, and the first will be required to merge before the second can be enqueued.
+   Further, Zuul is unaware that there is an outstanding change waiting for that merge event, so is unable to automatically enqueue the second change, requiring a new approval event to enqueue it instead.

 Independent Pipeline
 ~~~~~~~~~~~~~~~~~~~~